icelam/wuhan-pneumonia/docs/ROADMAP.md

 # Roadmap #
-* Filter and sort data tables
+* Add filter and pagination to tables
 * Remove RSS app wall, use direct API so that component style can be customized
 * Refactor backend scrapper, identify common code
 * Convert historical data table to line chart